neondatabase/postgresql_anonymizer/docs/concepts.md

 * **Deletion** or **Nullification** simply removes data.

-* **Static Subtitution** consistently replaces the data with a generic values.
-For instance: replacing all values of TEXT column with the value "CONFIDENTIAL".
+* **Static Subtitution** consistently replaces the data with a generic value.
+For instance: replacing all values of a TEXT column with the value "CONFIDENTIAL".

 * **Variance** is the action of "shifting" dates and numeric values.
 For